Promoting British Values

 How We Promote It:

 We have an enthusiastic and effective School Council.
 Representatives are elected through a democratic process that is used as an opportunity to promote and teach about the electoral process and democracy.
-The School Charter produced by the School Council outlines their rights and responsibilities and is displayed throughout the school.

 We have an active Green Group in the school with representatives from each year group.
 This gives our children the opportunity to democratically make decisions on the school’s “green” agenda.